dawidsula26/jnp3/doc/General.md

 Vision
 ===============================================================================

 We want to create an application that can be used to analyze data in real time and display it on frontend as graphs time-value, value displays and in other forms.
 We will focus on making this app work well when analyzing data about stock markets, and we will design visuals and ways to define things to display appropriately.
-However, we do not want to make our project suitable only for stocks, we want it to work well with other use cases.
+However, we do not want to make our project suitable only for stocks, it should work well with other use cases as long as the data has similar structure.

-Our main focus and the most important part of the project is the ability to easily change the component responsible for analyzing the data.
-Ideally, we want to be able to change what is calculated without touching other parts of the project.
-Moreover, anyone who changes data processing logic should not have to think about problems that are common in stream processing.
-We want to achieve it through separating processing into separate service or separate module inside a service.

-Note that some parts of the project may include some alternative designs, they will be presented in *italic*.
+One of the main goals is to make modifying data-processing logic as easy as possible.
+We want it to be possible to change this part by modifying separate one module in our `Statistics` service or by just swapping one service (see [external calculations extension](extensions/ExtensionExternalCalculations.md)).
+Moreover modifications to processing logic should not require any changes to parts doing stream processing or communicating with other services.

 Definitions
 ===============================================================================

-***Variable*** &ndash; value that changes in time; it can be represented as function `f: Time -> Value`; e.g. value of stock, number of stocks traded, standard deviation of another variable, ...
+***Variable*** &ndash; value that changes in time; it can be represented as function `f: Time -> Value`; e.g. value of specified stock, number of stocks traded, standard deviation of another variable, ...

 ***Statistic*** &ndash; group of variables that share the way they are calculated, but are defined for different things; e.g. value of stocks of CDPROJECT, PGE and PEKAO, or rates of exchange of USD, EUR and GBP, ...